cbonaco1/crossmint-coding-challenge/README.md

 ## Solution
 The solution for Part Two leverages TypeScript and Object-Oriented Programming (OOP) principles to draw different types of planets.
 The `Planet` abstract class provides functionality and attributes common between all types of planets, and child classes `Soloons`, `Cometh`, and `Polyanet` each override any specific functionality.
 For example, the `draw()` method for `Soloons` needs to pass it's `color` field in the request payload.

 The `PlanetFactory` is responsible for creating an array of planets of a specific type based on the `type` passed as a parameter.
 The `type` fields come from the response of the `/goal` endpoint.
 Once the array of planets is populated, each element's `draw()` method is called.
-This is done in a Polymorphic fashion since it's not known which specific subclass this planet belongs to.
+This is done in a Polymorphic fashion since the specific `Planet` subclass is unknown.

+Part One uses regular JavaScript to construct the grid in a more manual approach.

 ## How to run